ChrisNelsonOK/DockWINterface/DEPLOYMENT.md

-# DokWinterface Production Deployment Guide
+# DockWINterface Production Deployment Guide

 ## Overview

-DokWinterface is a production-ready web application for managing Windows containers using the Dockur project.
+DockWINterface is a production-ready web application for managing Windows containers using the Dockur project.
 This guide covers deployment, configuration, and operational considerations.

 ## Prerequisites